-Matt emphasises a high nutrient balance.
-He really likes stir fry with added protein or mixed green salads with added spinach, kale, cheese, hard-boiled egg, and either chicken or turkey.
+Matt emphasizes a high nutrient balance.
+He really likes stir fry with added protein or mixed green salads with added spinach, kale, cheese, hard-boiled egg and either chicken or turkey.

 James keeps recovery very simple: he likes coffee and fruit.

 What’s the Best Thing—for an Athlete—They Serve at Horseshoe?

 Horseshoe doesn’t just provide the facilities for sports training.
 As James puts it, “Horseshoe has a great selection of food available for athletes.
 Chef Dylan and the F&B team are very good to assist with any dietary restrictions or requests, so it makes it easier for serious athletes who want to keep to their diet plans and goals.”

 James favourite thing is the Thai noodle bowl with shrimp.
 Matt prefers the chicken wrap at the Crazy Horse.
 Jonathan says everything’s good at Horseshoe, but if pressed, he’ll tell you that they make an excellent arugula and quinoa salad with chicken.
 And Laurie says you can’t beat a good steak.